The alternative provision strategic lead and inclusion leads make educational provision for children who are not able to attend school.

 It can be a very stressful and worrying time if your child is permanently excluded.
 Remember you don't have to deal with the situation on your own.

-The Exclusions Officer will discuss the options that are available for your child.
+Our Inclusion Leads will discuss the options that are available for your child.
 They will visit you at home and make arrangements on behalf of you and your child.
-If other professionals have worked with your child, for example, behavioural support teachers or an educational psychologist, the Exclusions Officer will ask for their views about appropriate educational provision.
+If other professionals have worked with your child, for example, behavioural support teachers or an educational psychologist, our Inclusion Leads will ask for their views about appropriate educational provision.

 Access to education for children and young people with medical needs